| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 led to highly productive exchange visits and, consequently, to the more rapid introduction of this

+testing technology across many nations.
 Other areas that have been discussed extensively over the years include leadership, aviator selection, military

 personnel health, officer selection, assessment centers, attitude surveys, and sexual harassment.
 More recently,